serkanyersen/cs10x/README.md

 # CS Playground
-This is a playground to test some code, datastructures and algorithms.
+This is a playground to test some code, data structures and algorithms.

 ## How to use
 install dependencies first